 |Total claim amount||$9,500|

-Keep in mind that if you happen to come in under-budget for your claim, it's very difficult to keep extra claim money.
-Your insurance company will ask to see how much the repair cost, and you'll also only receive enough to pay for the item you actually received.
+Note that if you happen to come in under-budget for your claim, it's very difficult to keep the extra money.
+Your insurance company will ask to see how much the repair cost, and you'll only receive enough to pay for the item or repairs you actually received.

 In other words, if you find and buy a new oven for $200 less than your replacement cost coverage limit, your insurance company gets to keep the money — not you.

 Once you've submitted the paperwork to your insurer proving the work or purchase has been completed, your insurance company will issue you a check reimbursing you for the recoverable depreciation.